jinayang15/ICS4UCulminating/README.txt

 	  have multiple types.
 We ended up only implementing 8 types, but the effectiveness works!
 	- Statuses: This key component can help turn the tides of battle, and we were able to implement them.
 We were able to get Sleep, Paralysis, Poison, and Burn to work (which is what we proposed).
 	  These statuses have the same effects as the actual games.
-For example, a paralyzed Pokemon will have its speed stat cut drastically, with a small chance of being paralyzed and not being able to attack.
-Burns will deal damage over time, as well as cut the burned Pokemon's attack stat.
-	- Switching Pokemon: This was surprisingly difficult, since in the actual games, switching Pokemon gives the opponent a free turn, and we were able to achieve this.
-Whenever the player decides to switch Pokemon, the other Pokemon will get a free hit onto the Pokemon that the player switched into.

 What we could not do:
 - Items.
 It would have required more time, and the battle system as a whole was already extremely difficult.